STClark-jpg/beginning-bioinformatics/docs/ai.usage.md

 How I verified correctness (tests, sample data): Ran with Rosalind sample data to verify
 # Rosalind Problem 8
 Tool/model & version: Gemini
-What I asked for: Feedback on translation structure What I changed before committing: Cleaned up BioPython logic How I verified correctness (tests, sample data): Compared sequence with expected dataset
+What I asked for: Feedback on translation structure, used to see full codon table (Biopython was not working at this time) What I changed before committing: Cleaned up BioPython logic How I verified correctness (tests, sample data): Compared sequence with expected dataset
 # Rosalind Problem 9